Production: With the support of the Flemish Government, Cross Border Living Labs (C2L3Play)

 France where, for example, a certain kind of ornament the further branching and linking another houses.

-One of the findings is, for example, that the use of certain bricks originated in the clay soil that is present in the region where the house is located, eg yellow bricks have more sand in the clay composition. at a later stage due to the export of the bricks, these bricks are also found in Northern France, etc. etc. But the placement of windows and doors also play a role in the
+One of the findings is, for example, that the use of certain bricks originated in the clay soil that is present in the region where the house is located, eg yellow bricks have more sand in the clay composition. at a later stage due to the export of the bricks, these bricks are also found in Northern France, etc. In the proces Vansteenkiste felt that the work needed a personal layer and he incorporated His house, his parents house, grand parents and great grandmothers home into the piece.

 From Leiedal/ Design Regio Kortrijk I am supervised by Stan Dewaele, Bram Lattré (Urban designer) & Ruben D’haene (represent space & living environment) They teach me to convert the Source data from the data cloud into a digital drawing and make it printable in 3D.